DePaul University Scholarships 2025–2026 | Merit, Competitive & Honors Aid

 These university-level scholarships require extra steps (application, essays, interview) and have limited slots.
 Departmental and Honors awards are listed in their own sections later.

-Arthur J. Schmitt Leaders Scholarship $12,000 (per year) Selective leadership program; application + review; limited cohort First-year admits with strong leadership and academics Yes — due Feb 1 via Scholarship Connect Renewable up to 4 years if requirements are met; typically students with clear leadership, service, and strong grades
+Arthur J. Schmitt Leaders Scholarship $12,000/year Selective leadership program; limited cohort with application, essay, and review First-year admits with outstanding leadership and academics Yes — Scholarship Connect Renewable up to 4 years; usually high-achieving leaders with solid GPA Feb 1

-Notes: Amounts, deadlines, and criteria come from DePaul’s central Scholarships page and each program’s listing in Scholarship Connect.
-Always verify current-year details inside the portal before applying.
+Notes: Amounts, deadlines, and criteria come from DePaul’s central Scholarships page and each award’s listing in Scholarship Connect.
+Always verify current-year details in the portal before applying.

 DePaul recognizes National Merit Semifinalists with a stackable Provost’s Achievement Award ($3,000/yr).